layumi/CISC3021-Multimedia-Forensics-and-Security/Lab3-LSB/README.md

 ```

-## Pseudo Code （Please Fix It and Upload the Final Code。）
+## Pseudo Code （Please Fix It and Upload the Final Code.）

 ```python
 import numpy as np